-- 1. Selective cutting of no more than forty percent (40%) of the total volume of trees four (4) inches or more in diameter measured at four and a half (41⁄2) feet above ground level on any lot in any ten (10) year period is permitted.
+- 1. Selective cutting of no more than 40 percent of the total volume of trees 4 inches or more in diameter measured at 41⁄2 feet above ground level on any lot in any 10-year period is permitted.
 In addition: - a.
-Within one hundred (100) feet, horizontal distance, from the normal high-water line of a water body, tributary streams, or the upland edge of the Deer Brook wetland or Knight's Pond there shall be no clearcut openings and a well-distributed stand of trees and other vegetation, including existingground cover, shall be maintained. - b.
-At distances greater than one hundred (100) feet, horizontal distance, from the normal high-water line of a water body, tributary streams, or the upland edge of the Deer Brook Wetland or Knight's Pond, harvesting operations shall not create single clearcut openings greater than ten thousand (10,000) square feet in the forest canopy.
-Where such openings exceed five thousand (5,000) square feet they shall be at least one hundred (100) feet apart.
+Within 100 feet, horizontal distance, from the normal high-water line of a water body, tributary streams, or the upland edge of the Deer Brook wetland or Knight's Pond there shall be no clearcut openings and a well-distributed stand of trees and other vegetation, including existingground cover, shall be maintained. - b.
+At distances greater than 100 feet, horizontal distance, from the normal high-water line of a water body, tributary streams, or the upland edge of the Deer Brook Wetland or Knight's Pond, harvesting operations shall not create single clearcut openings greater than 10,000 square feet in the forest canopy.
+Where such openings exceed 5,000 square feet they shall be at least 100 feet apart.
 Such clearcut openings shall be included in the calculation of total volume removal.
 For the purposes of these standards volume may be considered to be equivalent to basal area. - 2.
-Timber harvesting operations exceeding the forty percent (40%) limitation in Subsection S.1. above, may be allowed by the Planning Board upon a clear showing, including a forest management plan signed by a Maine licensed professional forester, that such an exception is necessary for good forest management and will be carried out in accordance with the purposes of this Ordinance.
-The Planning Board shall notify the Commissioner of the Department of Environmental Protection of each exception allowed, within fourteen (14) days of the Planning Board's decision. - 3.
-No accumulation of slash shall be left within fifty (50) feet of the normal high-water line of a water body.
+Timber harvesting operations exceeding the 40 percent limitation in Subsection S.1. above, may be allowed by the Planning Board upon a clear showing, including a forest management plan signed by a Maine licensed professional forester, that such an exception is necessary for good forest management and will be carried out in accordance with the purposes of this Ordinance.
+The Planning Board shall notify the Commissioner of the Department of Environmental Protection of each exception allowed, within 14 days of the Planning Board's decision. - 3.
+No accumulation of slash shall be left within 50 feet of the normal high-water line of a water body.
 In all other areas slash shall either be removed or disposed of in such a manner that it lies on the ground and no part thereof extends more than 4 feet above the ground.
 Any debris that falls belowthe normal high-water line of a water body shall be removed.